mw10104587/data2-Philanthropy/README.md

 - WNYC
 - Brooklyn Academy of Music

-We extracted donor names and amounts from their annual report, by using an online service "pdftable", and turned them into a 42,955 rows csv file.
+We extracted donor names and amounts from their annual report, by using an online service [pdftable](https://pdftables.com/), and turned them into a 42,955 rows csv file.

 <h3>Tools</h3>